• Skip to primary navigation

 Behmer, S.T., Elias, D.O. and Bernays, E.A.
 (1999) Post-ingestive feedbacks and associative

-learning regulate the intake of unsuitable sterols in a generalist grasshopper.
+the intake of unsuitable sterols in a generalist grasshopper.

 The Journal of Experimental Biology 202, 739-748. [pdf]